(Cub Scout Version 2007 rev.)

 To respond to these growing social problems, the Boy Scouts of America developed comprehensive Youth Protection training that addresses the problem of child abuse and at the same time helps Scouting continue to provide a safer environment and meet high standards of leadership for our youth members.

-This video was produced by the Boy Scouts of America to help Cub Scout–age boys develop personal safety skills.
+This video was produced by the Boy Scouts of America to help Cub Scout–age boys and girls develop personal safety skills.
 This presentation focuses on four simple rules for children to follow as they rely on parents and other trusted adults to help them make personal safety decisions.

 It Happened to Me is an important part of the BSA’s Youth Protection training.
 Each Cub Scout pack is encouraged to present the video to its members and their parents once a year.
 The video portrays common situations that demonstrate the application of the “Four Rules of Personal Safety.”
 The content of the video has been reviewed by parents, Cub Scout leaders and educators.
 The review panels found it suitable for viewing by children as young as 6 years old.